Access4Learning/sif3-framework-dotnet/README.md

 - Added documentation to explain how to specify MIME Types using URL postfix extensions (Simple SIF).
 - Enabled URL postfix extensions for MIME Types in the demo AU Provider.

+**Jan 09, 2015 - 0.17.0 Improved exception handling and logging**

+- Added exception classes to better manage exception handling and information.
+- Implemented global error handling guidelines for Web API 2 - handlers and loggers.
+- Added utility classes to help collate and extract error information from response messages.
+- Updated the ConsumerApp to display more meaningful error details.
+- Updated the EnvironmentsController to support better error messages.